EmmaBest/Val-Broeksmit-audio/README.md

 # Reconstructed Timeline
 ## 2003
- * 2003 - Marie and Steve meet in Madrid, Spain
+ * 2003 - Marie and Stephen meet in Madrid, Spain

 ## 2004
- * 2004 - Steve has his spinal injury
+ * 2004 - Stephen has his spinal injury

 ## 2005
- * 2005 - Marie and Steve marry (in France?)
+ * 2005 - Marie and Stephen marry (in France?)

 ## 2013
- * 2013 - When Marie and Peter separated "between us" per Val, officially per Steve Toltz
+ * 2013 - When Marie and Peter separated "between us" per Val, officially per Stephen

 ### May
  * May 09, 2013 - Bill Broeksmit reports having paroxysmal atrial fibrillation, and says it's "electrical and not structural."

 ## 2014
- * 2014 - Marie and Steve move to the United States
+ * 2014 - Marie and Stephen move to the United States

 ### January
  * January 26, 2014 - Bill Broeksmit commits suicide